derekmcauley7/phorest-products-store-django/README.md

 # phorest-products-store-django

-Simple Django app the uses the Phorest api to return products for an e-commerce site
+Simple Django app the uses the Phorest api to return products for an e-commerce site.
+When a sale is made a purchase is created in Phorest for the products sold

 Phorest API